~ Ed Slott, CPA

 One more thing…we shouldn’t think of paying the taxes on Roth conversions as a “cost”.

-Rather, since the money (the tax) was never ours to begin with, it should, instead, be viewed as an opportunity for investment with a measurable ROI
+Rather, since the money (the tax) was never ours to begin with, it should instead be viewed as an opportunity for investment with a measurable ROI

 Ask for a sample case study and the 14-page e-booklet, Efficient Roth Conversion

-5. Possible taxation of Social Security Benefits
+3. Taxation of Social Security

 Like traditional retirement accounts, Roth accounts also grow tax deferred.
 That means they grow and compound faster than taxable Non-Qualified accounts.